Flying with Plants

 Taking plants into the European Union

 There are strict rules and controls on the plant products that can be bought into the European Union (EU).
-This is because of potentially harmful pests and diseases that could be bought into the region and devastate the environment, landscapes, crops and agriculture.
+This is because of potentially harmful pests and diseases that could be brought into the region and devastate the environment, landscapes, crops and agriculture.

 Travelling within the EU